 If you want to migrate Mint data to a new budgeting app, CountAbout is a solid option.
 It has features enabling users to migrate data from Mint.

 What is the best Mint replacement for calendar budgeting?

 PocketSmith is a good choice as it offers a calendar view of your budget.

 Which Mint alternatives allow you to schedule bill payments?

 With both Tiller Money and YNAB, you can plan future bill payments.
 Tiller offers a Bill Payment Tracker template and YNAB enables you to allocate funds to bills you plan to pay in the future.

 Mint continues to offer a solid budgeting and investment tracking app.
 Some, however, have complained about issues connecting Mint to banks and other financial institutions.
 It also uses an advertising revenue model, so users are inundated with ads.

 Whatever tool you choose, the key is to pick one that works for you.
-For me, that’s Personal Capital.
+For me, that’s Empower.
 One or more of the above Mint alternatives, however, should suit the needs of most looking to better manage their money.